Gestational weight gain: Recommendations

 The Institute of Medicine (IOM) recommendations for gestational weight gain are based on body mass index (BMI) of women prior to pregnancy.
 However, early first trimester BMI appears to be a valid proxy for pre-conception BMI.
 BMI is split up into four categories: underweight (<18.5 kg/m^2), normal weight (18.5-24.9 kg/m^2), overweight (25-29.9 kg/m^2), and obese (≥30.0 kg/m^2).
 The IOM has recommended the ranges of weight gain to be 12.5–18 kg, 11.5–16 kg, 7-11.5 kg, and 5–9 kg respectively.
 That is, the smaller the BMI pre pregnancy, the more weight a woman is expected to gain during her pregnancy.

 Contributing factors

 Excessive GWG (eGWG) has been shown to adversely affect maternal and baby health postpartum.
 Only a little over a quarter of women have adequate GWG, meaning that their weight gain during pregnancy falls within the IOM recommended range.
 A little less than a quarter of women have inadequate GWG.
 However, excessive GWG is the most prevalent occurring in around half of pregnant women.

 Pre-pregnancy BMI

-Having a higher BMI pre-pregnancy may leave you at a greater risk for excessive gestational weight gain and ultimately for cardio-metabolic diseases prenatally and postpartum.
+Having a higher BMI pre-pregnancy may leave one at a greater risk for excessive gestational weight gain and ultimately for cardio-metabolic diseases prenatally and postpartum.